Best Auto-Apply Tools in 2026: Honest Comparison

 9. Teal - Resume Builder First, Auto-Apply Second

 Let us talk money.
 Most job seekers are actively unemployed or between roles, so pricing is not a minor consideration.
-Here is what each tool costs:
+These are the canonical 2026 prices, verified April 2026:

-- Teal: $29/mo - premium price for a resume builder with basic auto-apply
+3. Teal: $29/mo (Teal+) - premium price for a resume builder with basic auto-apply

 That pricing comparison is not a typo.
-Simplify charges $40/mo for fewer features than AI Applyd provides at $29/mo.
-Simplify charges $40/month for fewer features than AI Applyd provides at $29/month.
+Simplify charges $80/month for fewer features than AI Applyd provides at $39/month.

 Stop Overpaying for Auto-Apply

-AI Applyd gives you ATS scoring, auto-apply, interview prep, and resume building for $29/mo.
+AI Applyd gives you ATS scoring, auto-apply, interview prep, and resume building for $39/mo.
 Or try the free tier first, 35 operations, no credit card required.
 See the plans at /pricing.

 Here is the thing that surprised me most in this comparison: screening questions.